MapcreatorIO/api-docs/source/v1/index.html.md

 ```

 If you are using JavaScript to develop your app then you are in luck.
 We have created a query builder-like library that is able to do everything our API offers.
-It even does the Oauth login for you, in redirect, popup or password flow.
+It even does the OAuth login for you, in redirect, popup or password flow.

 The library is freely available on [github](https://github.com/MapCreatorEU/api-wrapper) and [npm](https://www.npmjs.com/package/@mapcreator/maps4news).